bohdanmartines/bohdanmartines.github.io/_posts/2023-05-07-solve-medium-leetcode-problem.md

 Since an average substring length will be close to $$ N/2 $$, `findLengthOfLongestSubstring` becomes
 $$ O(N^2) * O(N/2) $$, which is $$ O(N^2) * O(N) $$ in terms of complexity, and it is equal to $$O(N^3)$$.

+### `findLengthOfLongestSubstring`
-As for the complexity of `findLengthOfLongestSubstring`, it will be less than the above, because the set of substrings has less elements than total number of substrings checked by the first method.
+As for the complexity of `findLengthOfLongestSubstring`, it will be less than the above, because the set of substrings has fewer elements than total number of substrings checked by the first method.
 Thus, the total complexity of the whole algorithm is
 $$ O(N^3) $$